SwissAILabs/hopp-sakai/README.md

 ## 🏛️ Governance

-hopp-sakai is stewarded by the **Hopp-Sakai Foundation**, a Swiss non-profit operating under Swiss law.
+hopp-sakai is a non-profit community.

 **Key rules:**
 - No single entity (company, government, or individual) can hold a controlling position